randallbruder/massive-publishing-tools/README.md

 > The year in that path will differ depending on which version of Adobe InDesign you have installed.

 > **Warning**
 When upgrading from a previous year's InDesign release to a new InDesign release, the scripts will have to be copied over.
-For example, after uninstalling

 ### Export Presets